-1. Background and statutory information .3
+1. Background and statutory information

-2. Signs and indicators to be aware of .
-5
+2. Signs and Indicators to be aware of

-3. Action to be taken if staff believe a child is at risk of FGM .
-5
+3. Action to be taken if staff believe a child is at risk of FGM5

-4. Making a report if a child is at risk of FGM .
-6
+5. Strategy Meeting/Discussion

+6. Girls/Young Women in Immediate Danger

+7. Child Protection Conference

-5. If a girl/young woman has already undergone FGM .
-6
+7. If a Girl/Young woman Has Already Undergone FGM7

-6. Strategy meeting/discussion .
-6

-7. Girls/young women in immediate danger .
-7

-8. Child protection conference .
-8

-9. Cultural context .8
+8. Cultural context7

-10. Consequences of FGM .8
+9. Consequences of FGM7

-App pendix 1: Home Office FGM Fact Sheet1 0
+Appendix 1: Home office FGM Fact Sheet9

-App pendix 2.
-Types of FGM1 1
+Appendix 2.
+Types of FGM

-pendix 3.
-International prevalence of FGM - Multi-Agency Statutory Guidance on nale Genital Mutilation 2
+Appendix 3 International prevalence of FGM - Multi-Agency Statutory Guidance on Female Genital Mutilation

-pendix 4.
-FGM mandatory reporting process map. - Mandatory Reporting Female nital Mutilation - procedural information1 4
+Appendix 4.
+FGM mandatory reporting process map. - Mandatory Reporting Female Genital Mutilation - procedural information

-pendix 5.
-Making a Report - Guidance on the process for Academy DSPs or cipals 5
+Appendix 5.
+Making a Report - Guidance on the process for Academy DSPs or Principals14

+Timeframe for Reports14

+Making a Report14

+Record Keeping15

+Informing The Child's Family16

+Your Responsibilities After You Have Made a Report16